martbhell/martbhell.github.io/posts/2025/03/pwning.md

   enter an address.
 - Exit codes are different.
 Sometimes it's SIGKILL / exit code -4, 58, 59, 0..
 - Maybe I can start the process.
 Then use gdb to find out the address of the win()?
-Maybe.
+Yeahhhh!

 How does one use `r2 -d $(pidof vuln)` to to find the address of the function?

-  - command `is~win` in radare2 returns `0x59d28578e2a7` vaddr for
-    `0x59d28578e33d` or `0x5bec819872a7` vaddr for `0x5bec8198733d`
+The command in r2 is: `is~win` and it returns `0x59d28578e2a7` vaddr for `0x59d28578e33d` or `0x5bec819872a7` vaddr for `0x5bec8198733d`

-- in python: `hex(0x59d28578e33d-0x59d28578e2a7)` == 0x96
+In python: `hex(0x59d28578e33d-0x59d28578e2a7)` == 0x96

-  - `0x96` in both cases is the difference - so then I could connect to the address on the container in picoCTF and get the flag!
+`0x96` in both cases is the difference - so then I could connect to the address on the container in picoCTF and get the flag!

-- Before this I tried briefly a second approach: Modify the code and adding `printf("Address of win: %p\n", &win);` printed the thing to enter.
+Before this I tried briefly a second approach: Modify the code and adding `printf("Address of win: %p\n", &win);` printed the thing to enter.

-  - There was a difference of `162` / `0xa2` between the functions always.
-  - But that didn't work with the vanilla `./vuln`.
+Then there was a difference of `162` / `0xa2` between the functions always.
+But that didn't work with the vanilla `./vuln`.
 Because I added code, it would something shorter..

 Third approach / not complete idea: